kerridevlin/academic-kickstart/content/home/talks.md

 title = "Recent & Upcoming Talks"
 subtitle = ""

-[content]
+title = "Default Case in Khoekhoegowab"

 # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)